ppeble/emissary-ingress.dev/content/en/docs/1.13/topics/install/helm.md

    helm upgrade --set crds.create=false --namespace ambassador ambassador datawire/ambassador --set enableAES=true
    ```

-At this point, $AESproductName$ should be running with the same functionality as $OSSproductName$ as well as the added features of $AESproductName$.
+At this point, Emissary should be running with the same functionality as $OSSproductName$ as well as the added features of Emissary.
 It's safe to do any validation required and roll-back if necessary.

-**Note:** $AESproductName$ will be installed with an `AuthService` and `RateLimitService`.
+**Note:** Emissary will be installed with an `AuthService` and `RateLimitService`.
 If you are using these plugins, set `authService.create=false` and/or `rateLimit.create=false` to avoid any conflict while testing the upgrade.

-## Test your Mapping over HTTPS after upgrading to $AESproductName$
+## Test your Mapping over HTTPS after upgrading to Emissary

-Upgrading to $AESproductName$ will provide automatic TLS support if you have not already configured it.
+Upgrading to Emissary will provide automatic TLS support if you have not already configured it.

-1. Grab the IP of your $AESproductName$
+1. Grab the IP of your Emissary
-   - Note: Make sure to remove `-n ambassador` if you decided to not migrate to the `ambassador` namespace when upgrading to $AESproductName$
+   - Note: Make sure to remove `-n ambassador` if you decided to not migrate to the `ambassador` namespace when upgrading to Emissary

    ```shell
    export AMBASSADOR_LB_ENDPOINT=$(kubectl -n ambassador get svc ambassador \